The Secret to Brewing Stronger Coffee in Your Coffee Maker

 If your coffee isn’t strong enough, try adding more coffee grounds while leaving the amount of water the same.
 If your drink is too strong, you can also reduce the amount of coffee grounds or add more water.
 Small changes can make a big difference in how strong your coffee is in the end.

-Things to Think about When Brewing
+Things to think about when brewing

 Different ways of making coffee may need different amounts of water to coffee for the best results.
 For example, a pour-over method may need a smaller grind and a slightly different ratio than a French press.
 Refer to the exact instructions for brewing and change the ratio as needed.